Bank Customer Onboarding: Doc Verification and KYC

 | KYC refresh frequency | Annual (often overdue) | Event-driven, continuous | Real-time |

-These figures explain why the FCA's Business Plan 2025/26 emphasises technology adoption in AML compliance as a supervisory priority.
+These figures explain why AUSTRAC emphasises technology adoption in AML/CTF compliance as a supervisory priority.

 The document set varies by customer type and risk level.
-The table below reflects JMLSG guidance and common UK banking practice.
+The table below reflects AUSTRAC guidance and common Australian banking practice.

 Individual customers

-- Valid passport or photocard driving licence (primary photo ID)
+- Valid Australian passport or state/territory driver licence (primary photo ID)

-- Utility bill, council tax statement, or bank statement dated within 3 months (proof of address)
+- Utility bill, council rates notice, or bank statement dated within 3 months (proof of address)

-- Source of funds declaration (for EDD cases)
+- Source of funds declaration (for ECDD cases)

 - FATCA/CRS self-certification form